 “Your body will fatigue faster in the cold weather without adequate fuel,” said Julie Carpenter, a licensed athletic trainer at the Froedtert & MCW Sports Medicine Center and athletic trainer for the U.S. speedskating team.
 “The cold slows down all of your body’s chemical processes, including your nervous system’s ability to generate a muscle contraction.”

-While physical activity in the cold requires more nutrients, exercising in a cold climate will not necessarily cause an individual to burn more calories than in a temperate climate.
+While physical activity in the cold requires more nutrients, exercising in cold weather will not necessarily cause an individual to burn more calories than in a temperate climate.
 Generally, exercising generates enough heat that the body should not have to engage in additional heat-generating mechanisms that burn calories, such as involuntary muscle contractions through shivering or the activation of brown fat cells, dark-colored adipose tissue found throughout the body containing stored energy.
-The number of calories an individual burns during exercise depends on many factors, including his or her level of physical fitness, height, weight, body composition and age.

 “Your blood vessels constrict when you’re cold and prevent blood flow to the extremities, like your hands and feet,” Carpenter said.
 “Blood vessel constriction is a warming mechanism that allows your body to draw more blood to your core.”